-- The student must have a disability as defined by the ADA; - The accompanying animal must be trained to do specific tasks for the qualified individual; and: - Students must register with the Disability Services Center (DSC) if the service animal will be housed on the campus so that accommodations can be coordinated. - Must contact DSC and the Housing Director to permit time to gather and review all necessary documentation.
+- The student must have a disability as defined by the ADA; - The accompanying animal must be trained to do specific tasks for the qualified individual, and: - Students must register with the Accessible Education and Resource Center (OAERC) if the service animal will be housed on the campus so that accommodations can be coordinated. - The student must contact OAERC and the Housing Director to permit time to gather and review all necessary documentation.